anortham/sherpa/src/server-instructions/templates/base-instructions.md

 {{else}}## Ready to Start Your Development Journey?

-Use the `workflow` tool to choose your development approach:
+Use the `approach` tool to choose your development approach:
 - **TDD** - For features where you know the requirements (test-first confidence!)
 - **Bug Hunt** - For systematic debugging and issue resolution
 - **General** - For balanced development with research → plan → implement
 - **Rapid** - For quick prototyping and experimentation
 - **Refactor** - For safe improvement of existing code

-Once you choose a workflow, use `next check` to see your first step!
+Once you choose a workflow, use `guide check` to see your first step!
 {{/if}}

 ## 🎯 Your Success Pattern